tensorturtle/cycarla/README.md

 Download [CARLA 0.9.15 pre-compiled ZIP](https://carla-releases.s3.eu-west-3.amazonaws.com/Windows/CARLA_0.9.15.zip).
 Other versions can be found [here](https://github.com/carla-simulator/carla/releases)

 Unzip it and find `CarlaUE4.exe`.
-Run it, right click on the icon to launch it, then right-click to click on: 'Pin to taskbar'.
+Double click to launch it, then right-click on the icon and pin it to the taskbar.

 ### Ubuntu